 So…How did I get here?

-For the last 6 years I have been Studio Manager at Depot Sound Recording Studio in Devonport, where I have honed my productions skills by working with a wide variety of bands including The Warratahs, Push Push, Head Like a Hole, and Hamilton County Bluegrass Band.
+Before returning to Whitianga in 2019, I was Studio Manager at Depot Sound Recording Studio in Devonport, where I honed my production skills by working with a wide variety of bands including The Warratahs, Push Push, Head Like a Hole, and Hamilton County Bluegrass Band.

 Prior to this I spent 8 years working at Stebbing Recording Studios where I learnt from some of New Zealand’s top engineers and had the pleasure of recording music for Six60, Topp Twins, Hollie Smith, John Rowles, Shane, and many more.